[Dear Colleagues and Readers!]

 Clinical NeuroscienceCholinesterase inhibitors and memantine for the treatment of dementia

-Journal of Nursing Theory and Practice[The importance of teamwork in healthcare during the COVID-19 pandemic]
+Journal of Nursing Theory and Practice[Correct Methodology of the Blood Culture Sampling ]

 Journal of Nursing Theory and Practice[Examination stress among BSc nursing students]

 Journal of Nursing Theory and Practice[Nutritional Therapy in the Stroke Ward: Treatment of Dysphagia in Acute Care of Stroke Patients ]